 The Solid State and Structural Chemistry Unit was founded in November, 1976 by Bharat Ratna Professor C. N. R. Rao.
 The Unit has provided major thrust to diverse frontier areas of Chemistry and Inter-disciplinary research areas at the intersection of Chemistry, Physics and Biology.
-Interdisciplinary and interdepartmental research programmes form a significant part of the Unit’s research activities.
-The Unit is a premier research center of global repute in the areas of Solid State, Materials, Physical and Theoretical Chemistry with research problems ranging basic to applied translational research (for research topics please refer to: http://sscu.iisc.ac.in/unit-research/).
+The Unit is a premier research center of global repute in the areas of Solid State, Materials, Physical and Theoretical Chemistry with research problems ranging from basic to applied translational research (http://sscu.iisc.ac.in/unit-research/).
 Apart from delivering high quality research in the above focus areas, SSCU has a prolific and unmatched publication record contributing to nearly 15% of the total Institute publications over the period 1976 till date.
-The H-index of the SSCU is presently 130.
+The h-index of SSCU is presently 130.
 Brief overview of Unit’s research areas is provided here.
 Detailed research activities of individual faculties can be obtained here.

 The University Grants Commission (UGC) has recognized the Unit as a Centre for Advanced Study (CAS) in Solid State Chemistry.
 The Commission has also extended support to the Unit under its Science and Technology Infrastructure Improvement Programme.
 The Department of Science and Technology (DST) has supported the Unit under its programme of Intensification of Research in High Priority Areas (IRHPA).
 The unit has also been supported by DST under its FIST programme.
 Additionally, the Unit faculties have substantial research grants from various National funding organizations (viz.
 DST, DST-SERB, DST-Nano Mission, DST-SERI, CSIR, ISRO, DRDO, private industries, eminent international organizations) for setting up high quality research infrastructure relevant to their research.
 In recent times, several Unit faculty members have been able to attract large research funding via Consortia Projects focusing on setting up of world class infrastructure and contemporary research areas of National importance.
 The Unit is highly equipped with state of the common laboratory instruments, spectrometers (including ultrafast femtosecond spectrometers), instruments for energy research, X-ray diffractometers, diverse materials synthesis tools and facilities.
 Besides this, the Unit faculty members have access to top of the line synchrotron and neutron facilities in Italy, Germany, Japan, Australia, UK and USA.
 Some of these offshore facilities have been jointly developed and managed by active Unit faculty members.